Your vacuum cleaner / hoover has stopped working and it has finally met its maker. It has been with the property since you started renting it.

 This is because, technically, you do not need a hoover.
 In other words, you could use a carpet sweeper or a brush and a dustpan.
 You could also use a bucket of water and a sponge.
 It will take more time, effort and swear words.

 However, technically speaking, it is still possible for you to keep the property clean without a vacuum cleaner.

 You can still ask your landlord to replace the hoover anyway.

 Although your landlord is not legally obligated to provide you with a vacuum cleaner, it is probably in their best interests to do so.

 I mean, it is their property.
 Providing their tenant with a tool that aids in the general upkeep of their “investment” is a smart move, in my opinion.

-In a lot cases, you will find that they will agree to supply you with one.
+In most cases, you will find that they will agree to supply you with one.

 Sometimes, landlords will provide you an old piece of junk that is painful to use.

 Vacuum cleaners aren’t that expensive.
 You will often find cheaper “off-brand” alternatives for around €50 if you shop around in places such as Argos.

 Basically, you might not want your landlord to give you a hoover.